 Note: in the case of the latter two options, the adoption fee is calculated on the basis of the adoption fee being £20 and the other £35 being a contribution towards the cost of neutering, transport to the vet and collection, as well as post-surgery care.

 At the point of adoption we would expect the new owner to maintain their level of care or improve upon it if possible.
-We have a clear adoption policy but the following points on our care will give you some idea of what our expectations are:
+The following points on our care will give you some idea of what our expectations are:

 - Our animals are kept in a secure outside area/building or indoors.
 Their habitat is draught-proof but lets in daylight